noboss93/scientifica/README.md

 If you want to see the app in action you can follow this link to the combined version:  https://noboss.shinyapps.io/combined/

 ## Procedure
-Visitors are asked test blue ducks, if the distribution of an illness is the same as in the one of yellow ducks.
-Therefore they take blue ducks out of a pool and check their buttom if they're ill or not.
+Visitors are asked to test blue ducks, if the distribution of an illness is the same as in the one of yellow ducks (50/50).
+Therefore they take blue ducks out of a pool and check their buttom if they're ill or not (red dots / no red dots).

 Every duck is recorded by pressing the corresponding button and a p-value is beeing calculated and shown on a graph.
 If people don't want to check every duck, they are given the possibility to add five random ducks from the remaining sample.